hopetcmclinic/hopetcmclinic/SimpleSites/content/articles/en/fu-subcutaneous-needling.md

 <br>

 <p>
 Fu's Subcutaneous Needling (FSN) is a contemporary acupuncture technique that has been gaining recognition for its unique approach to treating various health conditions.
- Invented by Dr. FU Zhonghua, a Chinese doctor, in 1966.
-FSN diverges from traditional acupuncture by targeting the subcutaneous layer of the skin.
-This article delves into the intricacies of FSN, shedding light on its safety, efficacy, and potential applications.
+Invented by Dr. Fu Zhonghua, a Chinese doctor, in 1996, FSN diverges from traditional acupuncture by targeting the subcutaneous layer of the skin.
+This article explores the intricacies of FSN, shedding light on its safety, efficacy, and ability to provide immediate pain relief for many patients.
 </p>
 <br>